Mutable Principal

 then:

 message: "Tenant has exceeded 100 queries per session."Combined with a principal_resolver that sets org_id per call, each tenant's queries are tracked against the session limit.
-Note that session contracts count at the session level -- if you need per-tenant counting, use separate session IDs per tenant.
+Note that session rulesets count at the session level -- if you need per-tenant counting, use separate session IDs per tenant.

 Role-gated escalation